Locally Typical Sampling: Conclusion

 \section{Conclusion}

-In this work, we analyze decoding from probabilistic language generators using an information-theoretic framework.
-Under this paradigm, a language model approximates the probability distribution that defines a communication channel; generating text from such a model is then equivalent to sampling messages from this channel.
-Motivated by results in psycholinguistics and pragmatics, we hypothesize that---with the goal of communicating efficiently---humans produce text whose per-word information content is within a close range of the \emph{expected} information content of a word given prior context.\tiago{I simplified this sentence which was quite complex imo.} \clara{should we some sort of qualifier? like 'Given that these models behave like the distribution underlying a channel'? }\tiago{I don't think it's necessary...}This observation provides a simple new criterion for decoding more human-like text from probabilistic language generators.
-In experiments on two language generation tasks, we find that our strategy---called typical sampling---leads to text of comparable or better quality than other stochastic decoding strategies according to human ratings.
-Further, when compared to these other decoding strategies, several quantitative properties of typically sampled text more closely align with those of human text.\tiago{I changed this last sentence.
-What do you think of "typically sampled text"?}
+In this work, we analyze decoding from probabilistic language generators in the information-theoretic framework.
+We equate a language model to a discrete stochastic process\ryan{This isn't what we do.
+We formulate language modeling as one.
+The sampling itself is not a stochastic process.clara{I don't understand this} ryan{I would just rephrase it}clara{sure, but I wanted to understand why sampling isn't a stochastic process.
+Isn't that kind of the definition?}}, and use the known properties of such processes to quantitatively describe the samples we should expect.
+Motivated by results in psycholinguistics, we hypothesize that---with the goal of communicating efficiently and robustly---humans produce text whose per-word information content is within a close range of the \emph{expected} information content of a word given prior context.
+Current language models may fall short in capturing this property, which is a possible explanation for why the corresponding language processes often do not lead to human-like text.
+Yet, this observation provides a simple new criterion for decoding more human-like text from probabilistic language generators: constraining the sampling space to words that meet this criterion.
+In experiments on two language generation tasks, we find that our strategy---called locally typical sampling---leads to text of comparable or better quality than other stochastic decoding strategies according to human ratings.
+Further, when compared to these other decoding strategies, several quantitative properties of typically-sampled text more closely align with those of human text.